Sponsors and Partners

 Collaboration

-Our ability to offer a full curriculum of courses that reflect current UN doctrine and cover priority topic areas is aided by ongoing collaboration with and support from these UN entities:
+Our ability to offer a full curriculum of courses that cover priority topic areas is aided by ongoing collaboration with and support from the following entities.
+The information stated here suggests neither endorsement nor promotion of POTI by these entities.

 United Nations Educational, Scientific and Cultural Organization